Kocal/vue-web-extension-vue3/README.md

-This repository is a example of migration path from Vue 2 to Vue 3 when using [Kocal/vue-web-extension](https://github.com/Kocal/vue-web-extension) Vue CLI preset.
+This repository is a example of migration path from Vue 2 to Vue 3 when using [Kocal/vue-web-extension](https://github.com/Kocal/vue-web-extension) preset.

 See https://github.com/Kocal/vue-web-extension/issues/621.